Billie Reed: 1992–99

-Bo and Billie try to marry in January 1995, but the "Desecrator" strikes and a falling chandelier almost kills them.
+Bo and Billie try to marry in January 1995, but the "Desecrator" strikes, and a falling chandelier almost kills them.
 They try again, but learn that they cannot marry if there is any chance that Gina could be Hope.
-To help them, Gina signs a paper declaring that Hope is dead and Bo and Billie are finally married in February 1995.
+To help them, Gina signs a paper declaring that Hope is dead, and Bo and Billie are finally married in February 1995.
 Gina opens a puzzle box and is proven to be Hope Brady.
 Bo and Hope get a divorce so Billie and Bo can marry legally.
 But soon after the divorce papers are signed, Billie realizes that Bo is still in love with Hope, so she leaves Salem in September 1995 to let them be together as a family with their son.

 Billie returns a year later in September 1996 and moves into the Kiriakis Mansion.
 She begins to date Franco Kelly, which upsets Bo, who is now getting ready to remarry Hope.
 Bo insists that Franco is dangerous, but Hope accuses him of being jealous.
 The night before Bo and Hope's wedding, Bo gets caught in the middle of a massive storm and ends stranded on an island with Billie.
 Desperate to make it to his wedding, Bo tries to swim to shore, but almost drowns.
 Billie rescues him and helps him back to the cabin.
 Bo is in a hypothermic state, so to help him get warm, Billie strips all their clothing and snuggles close to Bo.
 Hope, looking for Bo, arrives in time to witness the close encounter and jumps to the wrong conclusion.
 Upset, she calls off the wedding, much to Bo's despair, and he vows to get Hope back.

 Billie soon discovers that Bo is working undercover in an effort to expose and bring down drug lord J.L.
 King in February 1997.
 Billie gets in over her head with J.L.
-King and is forced to play along as Bo's girlfriend or risk Bo getting killed.
-They are also forced to keep up their ruse in front of Hope; otherwise their cover would be blown.
+King and is forced to pretend to be Bo's girlfriend or risk Bo getting killed.
+They are also forced to keep up their ruse in front of Hope; otherwise, their cover would be blown.
 Bo reminds Billie that he only sees her as a friend and Hope is the only woman he loves.